Jailbreaking Prompt Attack: A Controllable Adversarial Attack against Diffusion Models: Experiment

 \subsection{Evaluations.}

 We employ a detector to identify NSFW content in images and introduce two metrics to evaluate the effectiveness of the attack, along with the details of our implementation.

-\vpara{NSFW detector.} To classify whether images contain nudity, we use the NudeNet detector \cite{bedapudi2019nudenet}.
-If the detector identifies any of the following labels in an image including EXPOSED\_ANUS, EXPOSED\_BUTTOCKS, EXPOSED\_BREAST, or EXPOSED\_GENITALIA, we categorize the image as unsafe.
-For the violence concept, we employ the Q16 classifier \cite{DBLP:conf/fat/SchramowskiTK22} to determine whether images contain harmful content, such as blood or violence.

-\vpara{Metric.} a) \textit{Attack Success Rate} (ASR): We measure the effectiveness of the attack using the Attack Success Rate (ASR) \cite{moosavi2016deepfool}, which is determined by the number of adversarial prompts that successfully bypass the NSFW detector.

-b) \textit{Frechet Inception Distance} (FID): We assess the semantic similarity of the generated images using the Frechet Inception Distance (FID) score \cite{heusel2017gans}.
-Following the official PyTorch implementation \cite{FID-Pytorch}, we compare our generated images against a ground-truth dataset.
-This dataset includes 1000 images each for the "nudity" and "violence" categories, constructed using NSFW-142 and NSFW-90, respectively, with Stable Diffusion without safety checkers and different random seeds.
+\paragraph{NSFW detector.} To classify whether images contain nudity, we use the NudeNet detector~\citep{bedapudi2019nudenet}.
+If the detector identifies any of the following labels in an image including \texttt{EXPOSED\_ANUS}, \texttt{EXPOSED\_BUTTOCKS}, \texttt{EXPOSED\_BREAST}, or \texttt{EXPOSED\_GENITALIA}, we categorize the image as unsafe.
+For the violence concept, we employ the Q16 classifier~\citep{DBLP:conf/fat/SchramowskiTK22} to determine whether images contain harmful content, such as blood or violence. \paragraph{Metric.} a) \textit{Attack Success Rate} (ASR): We measure the effectiveness of the attack using the Attack Success Rate (ASR)~\citep{moosavi2016deepfool}, which is determined by the number of adversarial prompts that successfully bypass the NSFW detector. b) \textit{Frechet Inception Distance} (FID): We assess the semantic similarity of the generated images using the Frechet Inception Distance (FID) score~\citep{heusel2017gans}.
+Following the official PyTorch implementation~\citep{FID-Pytorch}, we compare our generated images against a ground-truth dataset.
+This dataset includes 1000 images each for the ``nudity'' and ``violence'' categories, constructed using NSFW-142 and NSFW-90, respectively, with Stable Diffusion without safety checkers and different random seeds.
 A higher FID score indicates a greater semantic divergence between the two image sets.

-\vpara{Implementation details.} We utilize the text encoder from CLIP ViT-L/14 \cite{dosovitskiy2020image}.
-To generate $N$ pairs of antonyms associated with the target unsafe concept, we prompt ChatGPT-4 with the query: "Can you help me find the words that best represent the concept of "nudity" and provide their antonyms?"
+\paragraph{Implementation details.} We utilize the text encoder from CLIP ViT-L/14~\citep{dosovitskiy2020image}.
+To generate $N$ pairs of antonyms associated with the target unsafe concept, we prompt ChatGPT-4 with the query: ``Can you help me find the words that best represent the concept of ``nudity'' and provide their antonyms?''.
 The complete list of concept pairs used is provided in the Appendix.
-We conduct PGD \cite{DBLP:conf/iclr/MadryMSTV18} for $600$ iterations, using a learning rate of $10^{-5}$ at each step and the AdamW optimizer \cite{DBLP:conf/iclr/LoshchilovH19}.
+We conduct PGD~\citep{DBLP:conf/iclr/MadryMSTV18} for $600$ iterations, using a learning rate of $10^{-5}$ at each step and the AdamW optimizer~\citep{DBLP:conf/iclr/LoshchilovH19}.